Join us!

 • Positive and enthusiastic attitude: very happy with the whole role description and terms; willing to work hard and to learn new things.
 The placement will not suit those who are perfectly able to clean bathrooms, or weed for several hours, but get grumpy doing so!
 It will suit people who really want to be here because they want to do, and learn about, the things which the placement offers.

-• Professional and reliable: able to follow instructions, pay attention to detail and learn new systems quickly.
+• Professional, reliable, efficient and self-motivated: able to learn jobs and systems quickly, follow instructions, pay attention to detail, take responsibility for own work and manage own time effectively.
 Running a guesthouse means maintaining quality standards all the time, especially for food service, hygiene, tidiness and cleanliness.
-Sloppy work and unfinished jobs are not an option!
+Poorly done or forgotten jobs are not an option!

 • A good people-person: able to easily fit into life at Bolara 60, including working with us and other team-members, interacting with guests, and being open, communicative, smiley and approachable.
 That team members enjoy meeting new people and chatting over meals is really important to us.
 Bolara 60 is a very social space during the season.

-• Practical and physically fit: willing and able to do a lot of physical work such as cleaning, gardening and cooking (which may require hours standing) each day.
-The placements do not suit those who prefer or need more gentle or sedentary work; it is physical work, every day.
+• Practical and physically fit: willing and able to do a lot of physical work such as cleaning, gardening and cooking (which will require hours standing) each day.
+The placements do not suit those who prefer or need more gentle or sedentary work; it is hard physical work, every day.

-• Able to stay for the minimum placement length.
+• Able to stay for the full placement length.
 (See above.)

 • Aged 21-65.

 • Full and clean driving licence.
-Willing and able to drive in Croatia.
+Willing and able to drive a manual car in Croatia.

 PREFERRED CRITERIA